-We support programs that address the social determinants of health in American Indian reservations.
+We support programs that bolster community development and address the social determinants of health in American Indian communities.

-Visit our Grant Library to learn more about the projects we support.
+Visit our Grant Library to learn more about these projects.

 SPOTLIGHT